multiverse-os/cli/log/README.md

 ## Design

+**(Optional) Bash Complete**
+Use an **immutable** *prefix sorting radix tree* to store ALL the flags, commands, subcommands, and the order.
+This will allow us to have a auto-completing system with tab completion.

+  _or_

+Use the same data structure to support fuzzy searches of help commands and help text to quickly get relevant parts of help text or documentation.

+  _or_

+*OS filesystem tools* that map the entire filesystem, then support quick path exist checking.
+Then when typing it in, can have a table completing and showing options as one moves through the paths.
+Merkle map, diff by hash, checksum hash, live updates.
+Simple version can be used as os fs utility library while more complex version can become basis for file manager, and other advanced filesystem tools.

-To simplify the design as much as possible and to make the logic/design and naming instantly familiar we will build around concepts established within `syslog` software.
+**(Optional) Minimalistic but functionaly complete log system** To simplify the design as much as possible and to make the logic/design and naming instantly familiar we will build around concepts established within `syslog` software.